So, you’re going to try counseling. Good!

 - Group Counseling: Led by one or two counselors, with typically 5-8 members, group sessions last 60-90 minutes and offer opportunities to talk confidentially about your concerns; share them with others who have similar challenges; receive support from group members and counselors; and learn alternative ways of looking at personal problems.
 We have received many positive comments from former group members about the impact of group counseling.
 Groups vary from year to year, but often include:

-- Relationships: general relational issues
+- Understanding Self and Others: general relational issues

 - In, Out, and In Between: support group for students who identify as LGBTQIA* or are questioning their sexual or gender identity